 I receive Centrelink benefits, can I still get a loan?

-My credit history is not good.
+I don't have a good credit history.
 Will I be eligible for a payday loan?

 How to find the right loan for you

-- How much you can borrow.
+- Borrowing amounts.
 Lenders usually offer between $100 and $2,000, but if you're a first-time borrower you may only be eligible for less.
-There are higher loan amounts available – up to $5,000 and $10,000.
+There are higher loan amounts available – up to $5,000 and $10,000 but the lending criteria may be stricter.

-- What the fees are.
+- Fees.
 If you borrow less than $2,000 you will pay a maximum establishment fee of 20% and a maximum monthly fee of 4%, both based on what you borrow.
 Loans $2,001 to $5,000 have a maximum annual rate of 48% p.a. plus a $400 establishment fee.
+Arrears fees will also apply if the borrower doesn't make repayments on time.

-- When you will receive the funds.
-You can usually receive your funds on the same day you are approved, although some lenders may transfer it to you the next business day.
+- Turnaround to receive funds.
+Applicants can usually receive the funds on the same day as approval, although some lenders may transfer it the next business day.

-What other financing options do single parents have?
+What other financing options are available to single parents?

 - Charities.
 There are various charities, including the Salvos or Anglicare, that can offer you emergency financial assistance.

 - Free financial counselling.
-If you need a loan due to problems with your finances, you can receive some free financial help by calling 1800 007 007.
+If you're experiencing financial difficulty, you can contact a free financial advisor on 1800 007 007.

 This calculator is designed to provide you with an estimate based on the numbers you enter.
 Your personal details are not taken into account and all calculations are based off the calculation model.
 This calculator is not intended to be the sole source of your information when making a decision regarding your loan, and this calculator also does not guarantee your eligibility.
 The calculator works off the following assumptions: fees do not change for the life, your lender will charge a 20% establishment fee and a monthly fee that is 4% of your principal loan amount.
 You may want to seek advice from a financial professional before signing up to a loan.